halilgokcedag/FastAPI-simple-crud-with-mysql/README.md

 ### Deployment

-1. Clone the repo and go to the deployment FastAPI-simple-crud-with-mysql.
+1. Clone the repo and go to the directory FastAPI-simple-crud-with-mysql.

 2. Run the following commnad
 ```